-[A further view was expressed that, upon review of the RR provisions, it could be considered that there are no difficulties with the existing RR Article 5 allocations when a space station on-board sub-orbital vehicle goes beyond or is intended to go beyond a major portion of the Earth’s atmosphere, based on the space radiocommunication service in which the station operates.]
 Report ITU-R M.2477 states that some suborbital vehicle operations may require temporarily making unavailable large areas of international and national airspace for conventional aircraft during the period of their transition to and from space.
 This results in airspace disruptions, extra travel time, re-routing flight paths, additional aircraft fuel consumption, etc. However, the studies in the Report also show the technical capability of some current aircraft avionics systems to be operated onboard suborbital vehicles, to facilitate the safe integration of suborbital vehicles into the same airspace as conventional aircraft during their transition to and from space which would minimize the airspace disruption.

 The report also identified several existing radiocommunications services that are envisaged for use by stations onboard suborbital vehicles including, but not limited to: